About The Program

 - LVC will pursue American Speech-Language-Hearing Association (ASHA) Accreditation.

-- LVC is the only school in central Pennsylvania to offer the CSD/SLP program and one of only five in the entire state to have a five-year program (4+1) culminating in a master’s degree.
+- Once LVC receives its candidacy status for accreditation through the Council on Academic Accreditation, it will be the only school in central Pennsylvania to offer the CSD/SLP program and one of only five in the entire state to have a five-year program (4+1) culminating in a master’s degree.
 The other Pennsylvania programs are six-years (4+2).

 - The Valley offers a cohort-based CSD/SLP curriculum with a limited number of acceptances each year.
 This will help build lifelong friendships and professional connections with classmates.